ed-syspertec/Virtel/docs/manuals/virtel/Virtel457UG/User_Guide.rst

 Within a transaction display in the Virtel Administration (HTML) portal a user can click the "Spanner" ICON to help in setting up the option files.

 |image94|
+*Transaction display*

 On clicking the "spanner" icon a tabbed "Option" panel will be displayed which has pre-allocated and build an option environment based upon the "option" field value.
 Two tabbed options are available, "BASIC" and "ADVANCED":-

 |image92|

-*Basic Mode*
+*Defining core option file*

+**1.15.5.1 Basic Mode**

-With the Basic mode of operation, t he Validate button will create an option.id.js file and upload it to the CLI-DIR directory.
-Within this file, the settings keys will be set pointing to the customisation files you have chosen.
+With the Basic mode of operation, the Validate button will create an option.id.js file and upload it to the CLI-DIR directory.
+Within this file, the settings keys will be set pointing to the customisation files you have chosen using the option field.
 In the example below the Javascript and CSS customization files have been selected.
-This will effectively create a option file option.myOptions.js which will be loaded upto the CLI_DIR.
-Within this files the key elements pathToJsCustom and pathtoCssCustom will be generated and will point to files /option/custJS.myOptions.js and /option/custCSS.myoptions.css.
-The Basic mode can be used as a startup to develop your own core option file and to include other bespoke elements like Help, Parm and PrintCss files.
+This will effectively create a core option file *option.myOptions.js* which will be loaded upto the CLI_DIR.
+Within this core file the key elements pathToJsCustom and pathtoCssCustom will be generated and will point to files /option/custJS.myOptions.js and /option/custCSS.myOptions.css*.
+The Basic Mode can be used as a startup to develop your own core option file and to include other bespoke elements like Help, Parm and PrintCss files.

 |image93|
+*Basic Mode Operation*

 The generated core option file option.myOptions.js will look like thsi:-